charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_DC.md

-# On The Permissiveness of DC
+# On The Permissiveness of the Distinction Constraint

-*DC does not add permissiveness; it removes restrictions that were never constitutively justified.*
+*The Distinction Constraint does not add permissiveness; it removes restrictions that were never constitutively justified.*

 ## I. Two Sources of Restriction